appsquickly/typhoon/README.md

 are communities we can tap, as we get into DI with Objective-C.
 * Evyeryone knows XML.
 * As for learning the markup: You don't need to, because there's code-completion and hints.
 Right now, I have schema-based completion, which is pretty cool.
+And I'm working with the Jetbrains team, who make the brilliant
+<a href="http://www.jetbrains.com/objc/">AppCode IDE</a>.
+They're kindly opening up their previously private APIs.
-And I'm working with the Jetbrains team to provide more code introspections for <a href="http://www.jetbrains.com/objc/">AppCode</a>, so you get completion/validation on initializer, selector and property-names.
+This will provide more code introspections for , so you get completion/validation on initializer, selector and property-names.
 * It provides very low overhead, so is compatible with memory and CPU-constrained devices.
 * It can still be used as the foundation for a future GUI-tool - this is what Apple does with Interface Builder and StoryBoards.